amandaghassaei/salesforce-tower/README.md

 - "Bloom Strength" affects the glow coming off the LEDs
 - "Brightness" sets the overall brightness of the LED display
 - "Ambient Light Level" sets amount of ambient light on the surrounding buildings

-## Import New Video

-- Paste/drag .mp4 videos directly into webpage
-- Ideally videos should have aspect ratio 256x70 (i.e. videos with dimensions 256x70, 512x140, 1024x280, etc. will fit perfectly), but other aspect ratios will work (see horizontal/vertical. offset controls to adjust the crop)
-- Video must be type .mp4

 ## How 3D model was generated: